-So when I realized that I was in that exact place, I worked to identify what was draining me and how I manage my time in the workplace.
-Here’s what to watch for and how I learned to recognize these patterns in my own work life.
+I know you’ve been there too – comparing yourself to that colleague who seems to have it all together while you’re drowning in tasks.
+When I realized I was in that exact place, I worked to identify what was draining me and how I could better manage my time in the workplace.
+Here’s what to watch for and how I learned to recognize these patterns in my own work life, plus what exactly you can use to manage your time better.

 P.S.
 You can check out what type of organizer you are and which tools I recommend trying out!